Illinois Compiled Statutes

 risk-adjusted financial returns consistent with the fund manager's investment goals.

-In addition to any reporting requirements set forth in Section 10 of this Act, any TDA II-Recipient Fund shall report the following additional information to the Treasurer on a quarterly basis for all investments:
+In addition to any reporting requirements set forth in Section 10 of this Act, any TDA II-Recipient Fund shall report the following additional information to the Treasurer on a quarterly or annual basis, as determined by the Treasurer, for all investments:

 (1) the names of portfolio companies invested in

 during the applicable investment period;